reconhub/reconhub.github.io/_posts/2017-01-03-RECON-Lyon.md

 ---
 title: RECON seminar at University of Lyon
-subtitle: Starting the year presenting RECON in one France's top biometry department
+subtitle: Starting the year presenting RECON in one of France's top biometry department
 bigimg: /img/banners/big_epi_image.jpg
 ---